Anthony Novak: Club career

 From 2012 to 2014, he played with the Toronto Lynx in the Premier Development League.

 In 2015, he began playing with Oakville Blue Devils FC in League1 Ontario, who re-branded from the Lynx, upon the Lynx's folding.
 On April 29, 2018, he scored a hat trick in the season opener in a 5-0 victory over Toronto Skillz FC.
 In 2015, he was named a league Mid-Season All-Star.
 In 2017 and 2018, he played in the league all star games against the PLSQ.
 On August 12, 2018, he scored another hat-trick in a 5-0 victory over Ottawa South United.
 In 2018, he won the league's Golden Boot as the top goal-scorer with 18 goals during the season and was also named a league First Team All-Star.
 With the Blue Devils, he won the L1O championship in both 2015 and 2017.

 In April 2019, he joined Forge FC in the Canadian Premier League, after participating in a two-week trial with the club during their pre-season.
 On May 8, he made his debut for the club against Pacific FC, also scoring his first goal for the club, scoring just three minutes into the match.
 On August 13, 2020, he scored an overhead kick goal against Cavalry FC.
 On October 22, 2020, he scored the winning goal in a 2-1 victory over Municipal Limeño of El Salvador in a CONCACAF League match and added an assist in a victory against Panamanian club Tauro FC.
 With Forge, he won the league championship in both 2019 and 2020.
 Over his two seasons with Forge, he scored nine goals and added five assists in 32 matches across all competitions.

 In February 2021, he signed his first contract abroad, joining Campeonato de Portugal side Clube Condeixa.
 He joined on a contract until the end of the 2020/2021 season.
 He recorded his first assist in a 1-0 win over Vitória de Sernache.

 In April 2021, he returned to the Canadian Premier League, signing a multi-year contract with Cavalry FC.
-He made the 3400km trip to Calgary from Ontario entirely by car, upon his signing.
+He made the 3400 km trip to Calgary from Ontario entirely by car, upon his signing.
 He scored two goals against his former club Forge that season.
 In March 2022, he tore his lateral collateral ligament, which required surgery, causing him to miss the entire 2022 season.

 In March 2023, he signed with Valour FC in the Canadian Premier League.
+He scored his first goal for the club in the season opener on April 16, against York United FC.